Updated: Aug 5

 Traditional methods are becoming obsolete through new technologies that produce more and more data and enrich existing information but generate authentic lakes of hard-to-exploit information.

 The end-user, in turn, no longer waits for analysis, he uses reporting tools to get his answers.
 The information must arrive in real-time, have quality, be confidential and comply with the regulations (GDPR).

-These capabilities come from the fact that Data Virtualization layer is located in a single abstract layer above the different data sources and channels, this is a space where all the information in those sources is combined into a canonical view for the business.
+These capabilities come from the fact that Data Virtualisation layer is located in a single abstract layer above the different data sources and channels, this is a space where all the information in those sources is combined into a canonical view for the business.

 This abstraction layer works in a way that the consumer is unaware of any changes made to the sources.

-In Data Virtualization there is no duplication of data, but a link to different data sources, which, regardless of whether or not they are structured data, the Virtual layer can create combinations between different models.
+In Data Virtualisation there is no duplication of data, but a link to different data sources, which, regardless of whether or not they are structured data, the Virtual layer can create combinations between different models.

 Finally, this tool can provide information across different data reporting platforms, managing at a single point who can access and ensuring data security.